CSA College and University

 The grant committee will review the applications and select a short list of candidates.
 Recognizing that applicants may not be able to prepare a complete project proposal (with formal proposals from conservators or consultants and a list of the most appropriate materials), institutions may be asked to clarify or refine their applications if necessary.
 The grant committee will work with these applicants to ensure that their proposed project is feasible, conservationally sound, in the best interests of the collection, and meets the collection’s most pressing needs.
 A final evaluation will then be done and the grant committee will select the grant recipients.

 Grant recipients will be announced at the CSA National Symposium.
-Grant funds will be available by June 15.
+Grant funds will be available by the date of the Annual Meeting.
 Funded projects must be completed by June 30 of the following year.
 Upon completion of their project, each institution must submit a final report, preferably with before and after images, to the grant committee chair.
 Completed projects will be publicized in CSA News and/or CSA E-news and media in the institution’s area.

 2017 College and University Collection Care Grant Committee Members